m-albert/scu_lab_course_ia/book/notebooks/feature_extraction_and_plotting.md

 ## Extracting the area of rice from an image

 Lets suppose we want to find the average size of rice.
-As a proxy we could use the area individual rice conrns cover on an image in pixel units.
+As a proxy we could use the area individual rice grains cover on an image in pixel units.
 If we knew the pixel size we could in principle convert this area to actual SI units.

 We first load an image